Two women with wine glass

 Like many things in Nova Scotia, there’s a tale to share about the Good Cheer Trail.
-That path, which winds its way through the province with pit stops at wineries, distilleries, breweries, cideries and meaderies, is named for a centuries-old gastronomic club.
-The Order of Good Cheer was founded back in 1606.
+That path, which winds its way through the province with stops for tastings at wineries, distilleries, breweries, cideries and meaderies, is named for a centuries-old gastronomic club.
+The Order of Good Time was founded back in 1606.
 Its mission: to lift morale and feed the hungry during the long, grey days of winter.
 Today, the trail celebrates that hospitality – and love of eating and drinking.
 Travel it and you’ll also get a solid sense of the province’s dynamic wine and spirits industries that are bursting with talent and enthusiasm.

 Two women laughing with glasses of wine in a vineyard.